-V.2.Plan.Local Asset Management Plan B. MTW Plan: Local Asset Mana gemer nt Pl an Is the PHA allocating costs within statute?
-Yes or No Is the PHA implementing a local asset management plan (LAMP)?
-Yes or No If the PHA is implementing a LAMP, it shall be described in an appendix every year beginning with the year it is proposed and approved.
+V.2.Plan.Local Asset Management Plan B. MTW Plan: Local Asset Management Plan Is the PHA allocating costs within statute?
+Yes No Is the PHA implementing a local asset management plan (LAMP)?
+Yes No or If the PHA is implementing a LAMP, it shall be described in an appendix every year beginning with the year it is proposed and approved.
 The narrative shall explain the deviations from existing HUD requirements and should be updated if any changes are made to the LAMP.
 Has the PHA provided a LAMP in the appendix?
-Yes or No PHAs should provide a brief summary of any changes in the Local Asset Management Plan in the body of the Plan.
+Yes No or PHAs should provide a brief summary of any changes in the Local Asset Management Plan in the body of the Plan.